HenFaibishProjects/ai-team-kit/IMPLEMENTATION.md

 ## License & Credits

-This is an AI Team Kit implementation created for managing AI development teams with role-based configurations and export capabilities.
+This is an Virtual Team Kit implementation created for managing AI development teams with role-based configurations and export capabilities.